wp-plugins/softshare-floating-button/readme.txt

 == Installation ==

-1) Download from the plugin directory and upload it in your  `/wp-content/plugins/` directory
+1. Download from the plugin directory.Extract it and upload it in your  `/wp-content/plugins/` directory.
-2) Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==